Year 12 STEM experience days

 Workshops

-See below for a list of workshops that we hope will feature at the 2025 Experience Days.
+See below for a list of workshops that featured at the 2025 experience days, 2026 will feature a similar list.
 Please note not all workshops will be available each day.

 Students are allocated two workshops from a list of four submitted preferences.